Ticket #32790 (closed defect: fixed)

 Keeping this one because it has a log.

-- Summary changed from grass port fails to install. shell command failed (see log for details) to grass: error in backend: Ran out of registers during register allocation!
+Summary: grass port fails to install. shell command failed (see log for details)grass: error in backend: Ran out of registers during register allocation!

 The first error I see is: